-Four (4) Community Control Officers (inclusive of the specialized Sex Offender Community Control Caseload) are assigned to the General Probation unit of the department.
+Five (5) Community Control Officers (inclusive of the specialized Sex Offender Community Control Caseload) are assigned to the General Probation unit of the department.
 These officers serve youth and families from all the communities of Lorain County, as well as youth who are maintained on probation that live out of County.
-A total of 290 juveniles were served on General Probation in 2015.
-Eighty-four (84%) of juveniles successfully released from Community Control upon completion of their individual case plans decreased their Risk score based on the OYAS standards.
+A total of 331 juveniles were served on General Probation in 2016.
+One hundred percent (100%) of juveniles successfully released from Community Control upon completion of their individual case plans decreased their Risk score based on the OYAS standards.
 These included youth who were placed on Temporary Orders prior to final disposition of their case.
 General Community Control Officers also provide supervision for those adults placed on supervision for Contributing to the Unruliness or Delinquency of a Minor.
+In 2016, the separate Status Offender caseload was eliminated and merged with General Probation caseloads, without any specific designation of status, misdemeanor or felony offenses.

 The Court can place an adjudicated youth on Monitored Time.
 While on Monitored Time, the juvenile will be required to report to the Community Control department on a predetermined basis.
-A total of 43 juveniles were served on Monitored Time/Community Control in 2015.
+A total of 57 juveniles were served on Monitored Time/Community Control in 2016.
 Two Inside CCO's are responsible for this caseload.
 They make phone contact with the youth, parents, school and service providers and report the progress of the youth to the Court.
 The CCO's also closely monitor the Magistrates' dockets, track continued cases and do initial interviews of youth and families referred for additional Court services.